 The Wellington’s hard-won bomber reputation cannot be denied, but in war, nothing stays constant.
 By late 1942, hitting back against Nazi Germany required bigger bombers like the four-engine Lancaster, Stirlings and Halifaxes.
 The Wellington’s last night raid in Europe occurred in 1943.

 But, the Wimpy’s versatility could not be denied.
 Continual armament and engine upgrades made the Wellington more reliable.
 Replaced as a bomber, the Wellington slid easily into other roles.
-Britain’s RAF Coastal Command used Wellingtons to hunt German U-boats with depth charges, searchlights, and flares.
-The stiff radar masts atop the Wellington’s back easily distinguished the anti-submarine models.
+Britain’s RAF Coastal Command used Wellingtons to hunt German U-boats aided by radar with depth charges, searchlights, and flares.
+The Mark VII version earned the nickname “Stickleback” due to its upright radar masts.

-Other unsung roles the Wellington took were transport and mine detection.
+Other unsung roles the Wellington played were transport and mine detection.
 In the latter role, the Wimpy carried a car engine powering an aluminum magnetic ring around the plane.
-The magnetic waves would detonate the mines at a safe distance from Wellington.
+The magnetic waves mimicked a ship’s metal signature which exploded the mines.
 Vickers specifically built trainer version Wellingtons besides bombers.
 These planes trained Lancaster and Halifax crews.

 Long Live the Wimpy

-Whether at the cold high altitude in Europe, Malta, or tropical India, the Wellington served.
-The Wellington, considered high-tech in 1938, displayed its vulnerability quickly.
+Whether at the cold high altitudes of Europe, Malta, or tropical India, the Wellington served.
+Although considered high-tech in 1938, it quickly displayed its vulnerability.
 As a night bomber, it did well until more capable planes arrived.
-But, it served.
-Perhaps the Wellington’s strength lay in doing many jobs with little fanfare.
+But it served.
+Perhaps Wellington’s strength lay in doing many jobs with little fanfare.